hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/7-axis-add-weight/README.md

 You can register information on a transformer or wiring support mounted on the basic axis of the robot.

-1. Touch the \[3: Robot Parameter &gt; 7: Additional Weight on Each Axis\] menu.
+1. Touch the `[3: Robot Parameter  - 7: Additional Weight on Each Axis]` menu.

-2. Select the basic axis tab, set the information of the mounted additional weight, and then touch the \[OK\] button.
+2. Select the basic axis tab, set the information of the mounted additional weight, and then touch the `[OK]` button.

     ![](../../../_assets/tp630/robot-addweight_eng.png)